khetansarvesh/GNN/README.md

 - <ins> Numerical Graphs </ins> :
   Graphs made using numerical values.
 Below we will see techniques used for *Undirected Numerical Graphs* but all these techniques are also applicable for *Directed Numerical Graphs*

-  > [!important]a.
+  > a.
 Representation learning on Numerical Graphs with only node features and no edge features

     a.1.
 [Non Learning Based Methods](https://khetansarvesh.medium.com/introduction-to-graph-neural-networks-gnn-a145a81a81dc)

     a.2.
 [Learning Based Methods]()

-    b.
+  > b.
 Representation learning on Numerical Graphs with both node features and edge features

     b.1.
 Non Learning Based Methods